Babyshree/Powerbi/README.md

 ## Folder Overview:
 This folder contains a series of Power BI project dashboards designed to visualize and analyze different datasets for various business needs.
 Each project focuses on a specific area of analysis, providing interactive and insightful reports to support data-driven decision-making.

-## Contents:
-Adventure works
-forage_bi
-Onlineweb_dataset
-Super store
-Super store_multiplefiles
-Titanic

 ## Project Subfolders:
+- Adventure works
+- forage_bi
+- Onlineweb_dataset
+- Super store
+- Super store_multiplefiles
+- Titanic
 Each project dashboard is organized in its own subfolder.
-For example:
-Sales Analysis Dashboard
-Financial Performance Dashboard
-Customer Insights Dashboard
-Marketing Campaign Dashboard

 ## Data Sources:
 Excel, CSV, or other data files used as the data source for the dashboards.